LEARNAcademy/syllabus/react/intro.md

 - `cd` into the `react-challenges` repository
 - Create a new branch: `intro-initials` (ex. intro-sp)
 - `touch` a file with no spaces and `.html` extension: `intro-student.html` (ex. intro-sarah.html)
-- Open the folder in a text editor
+- Open the file in a text editor
 - Code!

 #### Troubleshooting Tips